khronokernel/What-s-new-in-macOS-Catalina/README.md

 * ~~It doesn't fill the void within you~~
    * ~~2 parts Green Apple Vodka, 1 part Clorox.
 Repeat every 15 min~~
 * Stalling on `kextd stall[0]: AppleACPICPU`
    * SMC emulator isn't loading, make sure VirtualSMC and Lilu are updated.
-Temporary solution is `-lilubetaall` or swap for FakeSMC
+Temporary solution is `-lilubetaall` or swap for [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/) or just update your kexts.
+* Can't write to Library/Extensions to add my kexts
+   * While quite rare to need kexts in L/E, for those needing to do so can run `sudo mount -uw /` to mount the drive for read/write.
 * Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`
     * Well macOS Catalina now requires some form of EC device present, the reason being is AppleIntelMCEReporter added a new check for interrupt controller and checks board id listed inside info.plist .
 Sorce: [AppleLife](https://applelife.ru/posts/807985)